nyu-mll/msgs/README.md

 For other hyperparameters, we select:
 - Peak Learning rate: 5e-4
-- Warmup Steps: 6% of max #steps
+- Warmup Steps: 6% of maximum steps passing model to data batches.
 - Dropout: 0.1

 #### An example of how to run the pretraining: